cusey/Algorithms_and_Data_Structures/README.md

 ### Programming Notes

-I used the Python Built-in Functions ANY to check if the list contains all Nones.
+I used the Python Built-in **Any** Function to check if the list contains all Nones.
 The Any Return True if any element of the iterable is true.
 If the iterable is empty, return False.

 ### References